manigandancodes/100-days-of-code/log.md

 ### Day 67: January 9, 2020
 Today was fun, I used electron and amazed by the fact that we can build high-quality desktop apps with javascript also TypeScript's type definitions were pretty cool.
 #webdevelopment #coding

+### Day 68: January 10, 2020
+I practiced some sorting algorithms also tried some of the examples in the NextJs repo.
+Reading docs and code is fun.
+Happy coding!🥳
+#webdevelopment #coding #code